-As the global pandemic forced schools to close their doors, the balance of technology vs face-to-face learning has seen a remarkable shift over recent months.
-So much so that many schools have become reliant on cloud-based platforms to continue teaching and learning from home.
+As the global pandemic rumbles on, many schools will be forced to send students home to self-isolate, or else shut their doors entirely.
+The balance of technology vs face-to-face learning has seen a remarkable shift over recent months, so much so that many schools have become reliant on cloud-based platforms to continue teaching and learning from home.
 This has profoundly impacted not only classroom learning, but every area of school life.
 One of the most significant areas, and one of the most talked-about barriers to learning over the last decade, is student wellbeing.

 The effects of COVID-19 have sent shockwaves through schools’ pastoral communities around the world, as staff and students navigate social isolation, new learning environments and teaching methods, and the pressures that accompany the “new world” we find ourselves in.
 As a result, what was already a challenging aspect of school life has become even more complex to manage.